-There are an incredible number of MANTRAS, Hindu, Buddhist, but also other religions and cultures know MANTRAS.
+There are an incredible number of mantras, Hindu, Buddhist, but also other religions and cultures know mantras.
 It does not seem easy to find the right one for yourself.
 But as you have already read, I write "seemingly".
 And that has a reason.
-I had never sought a personal MANTRA.
+I had never sought a personal mantra.
 It came to me.
 Suddenly I felt the greatest devotion and trust, love and healing.
 And I feel that is the right way.
-I have to have confidence in the MANTRA.
-Traditionally, one gets a MANTRA from a priest at the MANTRA consecration.
+I have to have confidence in the mantra.
+Traditionally, one gets a mantra from a priest, master or guru at the mantra consecration.
 This is undoubtedly a very special moment.
-But is that really a MANTRA that fits my soul?
+But is that really a mantra that fits my soul?
 Personally, I think that I can freely decide for myself.
-And when I suddenly feel that the MANTRA no longer vibrates harmoniously in my heart, then I grew out of it.
-Everything is constantly changing, maybe you realize that the MANTRA you were attracted to is not yours.
+And when I suddenly feel that the mantra no longer vibrates harmoniously in my heart, then I grew out of it.
+Everything is constantly changing, maybe you realize that the mantra you were attracted to is not yours.
 That can happen at the beginning.
 It's best to try it first and familiarize yourself with the different sounds.
 Listen to mantra songs of different singers, listen to the traditional rhythms of mantras.
-Listen to your own singing.
+Listen to your own voice.
 And at some point you realize: This is my MANTRA!
-This is good for me, heal me!
+This is good for me, it heals me!

 One more thing about the meanings of MANTRAS:

 In Sanskrit, every syllable has several meanings.
 Therefore, there is not just ONE translation, but many interpretations.
-After so many years of reciting or singing MANTRAS, I have a very unique idea of what they mean to me.
-In general, I do not like "begging MANTRAS," as I call it.
-Living in the Light, in Meditation and Ahimsa, has made me a being that no deity asks for anything anymore.
+After so many years of reciting or singing mantras, I have a very unique idea of what they mean to me.
+In general, I do not like "begging mantras," as I call it.
+Living in the light, in meditation and ahimsa, has made me a being that no deity asks for anything.
 Prayer is for me to be thankful.
 I do not pray to get something.
-Therefore, you will also try in vain to find the general translations in my interpretations.
-For example, when I recite the GANESHA-MANTRA, I do not ask Ganesha to remove the obstacles for me and bring me success.
-I love Ganesha because he reminds me that I have the power to remove obstacles that have stood in my way as a test.
+When I recite the Ganesha Mantra, I do not ask Ganesha to remove the obstacles for me and bring me success.
+I love Ganesha because he reminds me that I have the power to remove obstacles that is on my way as a test.
 And what is success?
 Money?
 Prosperity?
 I am delighted when I see at the end of the day that I have made a difference.
 When a picture has been finished, when I could do my job, when I could follow my heart, etc. So when I explain mantras to you, it's often a tightrope walk for me.
 On the one hand there is the traditional translation, on the other hand my feeling about what the mantra actually wants to say.

-It is said that a BIJA possesses the power and complete teaching of a deity that represents it.
+It is said that a BIJA possesses the power and complete teaching of a deity.
 This little syllable contains the essence of a long text, a thousand stanzas or verses!

-The longer MANTRAS ultimately come from the respective BIJA MANTRAS.
-The best-known BIJA MANTRA is OM.
-OM is ultimately the essence and thus the seed of every MANTRA.
+The longer mantras ultimately come from the respective BIJA MANTRAS.
+The best-known bija mantra is OM as I said before.
+OM is ultimately the essence and thus the seed of every mantra.
 OM is everything and is contained in everything.

 Also the known five elements of our world, have BIJA-MANTRAS: ether, air, fire, water and earth, are HAUM, YAM, RAM, VAM and LAM.

-NIGURNA MANTRAS are directed to the Cosmic, Divine and Universal without name and form.
+NIGURNA MANTRAS are directed to the Cosmic, Divine and Universal.
 They are abstract and explain the unity of the meditator with the Absolute.
 They do not appeal to a particular deity, object or idol.
+They are without name and form.

 symbolizes, or rather, is the all-embracing unity, the cosmic consciousness, that merges with everything.
 I will set up a separate page for the OM soon.
 Then you can learn a lot about this wonderful sound.
 There is also a wonderful AUM meditation from my beloved Guruji Osho.
 Click on the button, then enjoy this meditation.

 SO-HAM / HAM-SA

-(SO means "ES", HAM means "I") HAM-SA means: I am that, I am neither body nor spirit, I am the immortal self, I am the Divine, everything I am a part of this great whole, and thus the Divine is within me, in SOHAM the ego is not in the foreground, but the divine, the divine is I.
+(SO means "IT", HAM means "I") HAM-SA means: I am that, I am neither body nor mind, I am the immortal self, I am the divine, so I am part of this whole, and so is the divine in me.
+In the Nirguna mantra SO-HAM, the ego is not in the foreground, but the divine.
+I am the divine.